ClarkAH/ProQEXAFS-GUI/README.md

 Python setup.py install

-To run the main program from command prompt use: python ProXAS-GUI.py Alternatively if the python interpretter has been set as the default for opening .py files, simply double click or run from command line the ProXAS_v2.9.py file
+To run the main program from command prompt use: python ProXAS-GUI.py Alternatively if the python interpretter has been set as the default for opening .py files, simply double click or run from command line the ProXAS_v2.15.py file

+To run this program the subroutine files are also required (in the same folder as the main script): batch_split_subroutine_v2.1.py, batch_extract_subroutine_v2.8.py

 Package Requirements:
-  numpy
-  pandas
-  matplotlib
-  tkinter
-  subprocess
-  ast
-  re
-  peakutils
-  itertools
-  sys
-  shutil
-  codecs
-  gc
-  os
-  psutil
-  scipy
-  xraylarch
-  xraydb
-  numpy_indexed
+  numpy,
+  pandas,
+  matplotlib,
+  tkinter,
+  subprocess,
+  ast,
+  re,
+  peakutils,
+  itertools,
+  sys,
+  shutil,
+  codecs,
+  gc,
+  os,
+  psutil,
+  scipy,
+  xraylarch,
+  xraydb,
+  numpy_indexed,
   multiprocessing